SAIL-GuoLab/DeepContrast_Demo/Healthy_Human_Brain_Model/saved_model_weights/README.md

 Currently the link to the Google Drive folder is only shared to the Chief Editor, who can then forward it to the reviewers.
 These data shall be available upon reasonable request to Jia Guo (jg3400@columbia.edu) after permission from the Columbia Technology Ventures Office of Intellectual Property.

-If you do have the access, please make sure you place that file in this correct location once you downloaded it.
+If you do have the access, please make sure you place that file in the correct location (this folder) once you downloaded it.